GroggyOtter/Eval_AHK/README.md

 * `decimal_type`: Allows for setting the type of decimal place used in the expression, such as `.` or `,`.
   Default is a period `.`

 # Operator support
 [`Back To Top`](#eval-class-for-autohotkey-v2)

-Currently, the only operators supported are:
+Currently, the the basic math operators are supported:

   * `( ... )` : Parentheses or sub-expressions
   * `**` : Powers / Exponentiation
+  * `*` : Multiplication
   * `//` : Integer division
   * `/` : True division
   * `+` : Addition